I woke up on the first day of 2005 — the twentieth year of my existence — in an overnight train from Adelaide to Melbourne.

 Yet there isn’t a train I wouldn’t take,

 I was born in Singapore, which though is as privileged as it gets for being of Asian-blood, to parents with just high school education.
 I burst into the world when they were way too young for their liking, so my grandparents raised me throughout my childhood.
 I was sent to a Chinese school for my primary years and a strange twist of fate saw me in a ‘socialite’ high school.

 Truth: I might have spoken Hokkien 福建 better than English at that point.
 And I do love being able to speak, read and write in Chinese to native level.

 My mom is the sole breadwinner.
-An accidental entrepreneur (she runs a neighbourhood tuition school) after my dad became un-entrepreneur and is still recovering from the trauma sixteen years since.
+An accidental entrepreneur in education after my dad became un-entrepreneur and is still recovering from the trauma sixteen years since.
 There ought to be a medical term for a recovering bankrupt victim (and now a recovering stroke patient).
 My dad has a good heart.